JeremyLWright/JeremyLWright.github.io/content/posts/2021-03-04-the-world-is-not-incremental.markdown

 # Acknowledgements

-Thank you to Alexander N. for his time and insight into TLA⁺.
+Thank you to Alexander N. for his collaboration, time and insight into TLA⁺.